Lagrange spectrum of a circle over the Eisensteinian field: Admissible sequences and their Lagrange numbers

 This proves (c). \end{proof}

-Following Bombieri (\S2 in \cite{Bom07}), we say that a doubly infinite Romik sequence $T$ is \emph{extremal for} a point $P$ in $\XXX$ if $L(P) = L(T)$. \begin{lemma}[Bombieri's trick] For any $P\in \XXX-\ZZZ$, there exists an extremal doubly infinite Romik sequence $T$. \end{lemma} \begin{proof} By Tychonoff's theorem, the set $\{ 1, 2, 3, 4, 5\}^{\mathbb{Z}}$ is compact.
-Then Bombieri's argument in page 191 of \cite{Bom07} applies without any change. \end{proof} Thanks to this lemma, it suffices to characterize all doubly infinite Romik sequences $T$ with $L(T)< 4/\sqrt3$.
+Following Bombieri (\S2 in \cite{Bom07}), we say that a doubly infinite Romik sequence $T$ is \emph{extremal for} a point $P$ in $\XXX$ if $L(P) = L(T)$. \begin{lemma}[Bombieri's trick] For any $P\in \XXX-\ZZZ$, there exists an extremal doubly infinite Romik sequence $T$. \end{lemma} \begin{proof} Our proof is based on Bombieri's argument in page 191 of \cite{Bom07}.
+We will frequently rely on the fact that the function $\| \cdot \| : \{1, 2, 3, 4, 5 \}^{\mathbb{N}} \longrightarrow [0, \infty]$ is continuous when $\{1, 2, 3, 4, 5 \}^{\mathbb{N}}$ is equipped with the product topology.
+This is an immediate corollary of Proposition~\ref{prop:diam_zero}.